First-Time Attendee Tips

 - Emerging Professionals

 Are you an emerging professional?
-Please reach out to the Emerging Conservation Professionals Network; they are an active community that is incredibly supportive.
-Their officers would love to meet you, describe what they do and tell you about ways to become involved, if you are interested.
+Please reach out to the Emerging Conservation Professionals Network (ECPN).
+They are an active community that is incredibly supportive.
+Their officers would love to meet you, describe what they do and tell you about ways to become involved if you are interested.
 There are often annual meeting events geared towards helping our younger colleagues that may include:

 - Portfolio Review